 Extinction Rebellion blocks London bridges on second day of mass protest

-Climate activists have vowed to shut down roads in the capital for a week to pressure the Government to end the fossil fuel economy.
+Police said 38 people were arrested after refusing to move from Lambeth and Vauxhall bridges.

-Extinction Rebellion activists are staging sit-down protests in central London for a second day, blocking two bridges to demand an end to the fossil fuel economy.
+Extinction Rebellion climate activists staged sit-down protests in central London for a second day, with dozens arrested after they blocked two bridges to demand an end to the fossil fuel economy.

-Hundreds of demonstrators gathered at Speakers’ Corner at Hyde Park on Sunday morning before marching into the city centre and splitting up to “occupy” both Lambeth and Vauxhall bridges, where they prevented vehicles from crossing.
+Hundreds of demonstrators gathered at Speakers’ Corner at Hyde Park on Sunday morning before marching into the city centre and “occupying” both Lambeth and Vauxhall bridges, major traffic arteries across the Thames where they prevented vehicles from crossing.

+However, they allowed ambulances and fire engines to pass, with organisers parting the crowd by shouting “blue light”.

 Crowds sat in the middle of the road, waving multicoloured flags bearing the group’s “extinction” symbol and placards that read “there is no planet B” and “we want to live”, and listened to music and speakers in sunny weather.

-“We are working with our partners to reduce the disruption to Londoners.”

-However, demonstrators allowed ambulances and fire engines to cross, with organisers parting the crowd by shouting “blue light”.
+Doctors and nurses from a small group of medical workers who refused to leave Lambeth Bridge were among those arrested, Extinction Rebellion tweeted.

+The Met said it had imposed conditions under section 14 of the Public Order Act 1986 on Extinction Rebellion to clear areas around Vauxhall Bridge.

-Activist and student Kiri Ley, 21, from Birmingham, said the group is occupying the capital peacefully in order to try and force the Government to make change when nothing else has worked.
+Activist and student Kiri Ley, 21, from Birmingham, said the group was occupying the capital peacefully in order to try and force the Government to make change when nothing else had worked.

 She told the PA news agency: “I know that very often people will question our tactics about disruption for example, to ordinary people, stuff like roadblocks, like gluing on, locking on, and so on.